BCV-Uniandes/GraSP/README.md

 ## [TAPIS](./TAPIS/)

-Go to the [TAPIS directory](./TAPIS/) to find our source codes and intructions to run the code.
+Go to the [TAPIS directory](./TAPIS/) to find our source codes and instructions to run the code.

 ## Citing GraSP

-If you find GraSP or TAPIS usefull for your research, please include the following BibTex citations in your papers.
+If you find GraSP or TAPIS useful for your research, please include the following BibTex citations in your papers.

 ```BibTeX
 @misc{ayobi2024pixelwise,